mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 Transceiver 5,000km (improved), Vacuum Environment Protection, Wireless Data Link

 **Emergency Medical Response Robot**
-The Emergency Medical Response Robot or EMR-
-Bot is a multi-armed fast-flying grav-propelled unit.
+The Emergency Medical Response Robot or EMR-Bot is a multi-armed fast-flying grav-propelled unit.
 Outfitted with advanced sensors and equipped with a medical kit, cutting torch and fire extinguisher, this robot is designed to quickly locate and stabilise